bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image042.webp?raw=true"
   style="width:40%"
-  alt="1.05.
-Fluid Measurements Review." />
+  title="1.05 Fluid Measurements Review" alt="1.05 Fluid Measurements Review." />

 Now, there are times that you&apos;re going to want to hardcode values with those absolute measurements.
 But, whenever possible, when you&apos;re coming